We got to my hostel okay. In fact, from the time I got

 provided directions and distances to the various points ahead.
 One side

-trail was a horse trail and as we came to it, two female horse riders trotted by on their fine
+trail was a horse trail and as we came to it, two female

 steeds.